yudinatatiana/HSE-Introduction-to-Machine-Learning/SCICOMP/reading_3.md

 #### Exercise: Explain pushd and popd; what data structure represents your directory history?
 Give an example of using them to organise a folder with music.

+The Pushd command creates a stack and stores directory paths in it.
+The popd command pops a directory from the stack.
+Thus, the last added directory becomes the working directory.
+These commands can be used to create a playlist from music of different genres.

 #### Exercise: Draw a partial tree of your filesystem, starting from the children of your home directory.
 Include ancestors of your home directory, and siblings of those ancestors.
 Exclude files, just show directories.
 Here is mine:

 ```